 The19th-century theologians Charles Hodge and R. L. Dabney both argued that gambling is a sin.
 Gambling violates the Eighth Commandment to love your neighbor as yourself because the eighth commandment requires “the lawful procuring and furthering the wealth and outward estate of ourselves and others,” said Dabney (Ibid).
 Gambling either harms your own finances or that of someone else.
 Dabney argued that giving up our money voluntarily is still a sin because a gambler’s motive in gambling is “namely: the hope of plundering his rival” (The Practical Philosophy, Quoted in Ibid).

-I became interested in playing poker after watching The World Poker Tour on the Travel Channel.
+Some years ago I became interested in playing poker after watching The World Poker Tour on the Travel Channel.
 I then started playing poker with fake-money online; I even had thoughts of becoming a professional poker player.
 After all, poker tournament-players use worthless chips after paying an entrance fee, but God scolded me and did not want me to play any type of poker.
 So I asked God why I could not even play with fake money, which is not really gambling; then I had a dream.

 In this dream there were three guys inside a small rundown eatery, a real “greasy spoon,” but it had lots of people buying food through the drive-up window.
-One of the guys said he would like to eat some human flesh but there was none available, so he said “I will just pretend that this food here is human flesh” and proceeded to eat.
-When finished he said, “yum, that was good tasting human flesh,” even though it really was not.
+One of the guys said he would like to eat some human flesh but there was none available, so he said “I will just pretend that this food here is human flesh” and proceeded to pretend to eat.
+When finished he said, “yum, that was good tasting human flesh,” even though it really was nothing but air.
 I then picked up a plate and pretended to eat, and then I said, “this pretend human flesh sure is good.”

-Gambling has spread not only in America but in England, Australia and many other countries.
+Gambling has spread not only in America but in England, Australia, and many other countries.
 In 1996 80% of Australians said they had gambled in the previous 12 months, and 1.3 million Australians believed that gambling “had caused troubles for their families or friends” (John Mark Ministries, Australia, http://jmm.aaa.net.au)

 Gambling has a long history; it existed in ancient Egypt, Greece, and Rome, and for just as long it has caused social problems: